OpenTestJig/cornerreflector-77GHz-1sqm/README.md

 ## Assembly instructions

-1) Gather parts: 1 PCB, flat file, plier, soldering iron & solder.
-If mouting bracket is needed: 1 M8 NUT, 1 M8 screw.
+1) Gather parts: 1x PCB, flat file, plier, soldering iron & solder.
+If mouting bracket is needed: 1x tinned M8 NUT & tinned M8 screw.

 2) Break boards into 9 pieces.

-3) Discard the 4 tiny pieses.
+3) Discard the 4 tiny pieces.

 4) Carefully file off the outer perforated edges of the main 3 reflector boards.

-5) Test-wise assemble the three main pieces into a reflector and check that all reflective plains are rectangular to each other.
+5) Test-wise assemble the three main pieces into a reflector and check that all reflective planes are rectangular to each other.

 6) Place loosely assembled onto corner of a cube.

-7) Solder all mechanical overhangs.
+7) Solder all mechanical overhangs on the outside of the reflector.

 8) Carefully solder inner edges with minimal amount of solder, as perfect as possible.